fabiancruzcs/CTF-Writeups/Warmups/Twine.md

 Next, I considered the possibility of steganography, where data is concealed within images.
 I used the tool steghide to investigate the image for hidden messages.

 Integrating steghide into my system, I tried to decrypt the hidden content using various passwords, but without success.

-The command for extracting the hidden message was:
+The command I used for extracting the hidden message was:
 ```sh
 steghide extract -sf twine.jpg
 ```